Exifers/Sierra-Nevada/README.md

 # Licence
 You're free to copy and share this code the way you want.
-For images and sound files, ask at meric.emmauel@gmail.com for using it.
+For images and sound files, ask at meric.emmauel@gmail.com.

 # Author
 Emmanuel aka Exifers